Community Partners in Business Development

 The Downtown Dutchtown Business Association (DT2) has three main objectives: retain and develop current businesses; attract appropriate new businesses; and increase property values.
-DT2 supports Dutchtown Businesses with resources for urban renewal, including façade improvement assistance, administering business loans specifically designated for Dutchtown Businesses, and serving as a go-between for businesses navigating city government.
+DT2 supports Dutchtown businesses with resources for urban renewal, including façade improvement assistance, administering business loans specifically designated for Dutchtown businesses, and serving as a go-between for businesses navigating city government.

 Forest Park South Business Association

-The Forest Park South Business Association is a membership organization created to advance the mutual interests of commercial establishments within the area bounded by Hampton Avenue on the west, 39th Street on the east, Forest Park Avenue on the north and Interstate 44 on the south.
-The Forest Park South Business Association works to: serve as a representative for businesses in community planning and improvement projects; plan future growth and development of the district; support and fund community events;serve as an advocate for members; encourage fellowship among business owners; and assist various charity work.
+The Forest Park South Business Association is a membership organization created to advance the mutual interests of commercial establishments within the area bounded by Hampton on the west, 39th on the east, Forest Park Avenue on the north and Interstate 44 on the south.
+The Forest Park South Business Association works to: serve as a representative for businesses in community planning and improvement projects; plan future growth and development of the district; support and fund community events; serve as an advocate for members; encourage fellowship among business owners; and assist various charity work.

 Hampton-Chippewa Business Association

 The Hampton-Chippewa Business Association strives to maintain a strong, cohesive and viable business community.
-They promote and organize events that educate the general public regarding the advantages of living, working, and doing business in our area.
+They promote and organize events that educate the general public regarding the advantages of living, working, and doing business in the area.